aljadan/capacitor-vpn-detector/README.md

 # capacitor-vpn-detector

-Capacitor plugin to detect VPN connection
+Capacitor plugin to detect VPN connections on Android and iOS.

 ## Install